Code-Institute-Submissions/CI_MS3/README.md

 **Content**

 This readme is similar in structure and language to the readme files of my previous projects.
-Inspiration for some sections and testing was drawn from the Code Institute projects of [deevdz](https://github.com/Code-Institute-Submissions/deevdz-milestone-project-3) and [MatthewYong](https://github.com/MatthewYong/recipes-connected)
+Inspiration for some sections and testing was drawn from the Code Institute project readmes of [deevdz](https://github.com/Code-Institute-Submissions/deevdz-milestone-project-3) and [MatthewYong](https://github.com/MatthewYong/recipes-connected)

 Site content such as callout, headings and the like were written by the developer.